+People over the age of 60 or clinically vulnerable could be at higher risk of severe illness from coronavirus.
 Some people, including those aged 70 and over, those with specific chronic pre-existing conditions, and pregnant women, are clinically vulnerable.
 There is a further group of people who are defined, also on medical grounds, as clinically extremely vulnerable to coronavirus, that is people with specific serious health conditions.

 The assessment summarises the mitigation taken to reduce the risk, applying a hierarchy of control.
 Elimination is outside the control of the Trust, substitution is not possible.

 Mitigation is focussed on touchpoints and face-to-face contact.
 Workshops and offices are being re-organised to gradually allow more people to return to work whilst keeping staff apart, e.g. single occupancy offices, separate tool storage areas.
 Staff toilets within offices are allocated to a defined small group of individuals during the working day and cleaned before the start of the next day.
 Toilets on nature reserves remain closed.
 Vehicles are not shared; staff either use their own vehicle to travel to/from work (not public transport) or a Trust vehicle, which is allocated to a single member of staff.
 If a vehicle does need to be used by another person, it is cleaned before they use it.